Migration Guide

 }

-Proof Commands No Longer Run Through a Shell
+Evidence Check Commands No Longer Run Through a Shell

-- shell control operators such as
+- shell requirement operators such as

 &&,||,|,>, and<are no longer interpreted - environment-variable expansion such as